erick-martins/emp-jshook/README.md

 ### Actions

-Actions are simple callback called.
-A complete list of the default actions list can be found [here](/actions.md)
+Actions are simple callbacks called in a convenient moment.
+A complete list of the default actions can be found [here](/actions.md)

 ```js
 import { Actions } from 'webpremios-app-hook';